 Create and Configure AWS Lambda Functions

-The aws:lambda/function:Function resource, part of the Pulumi AWS provider, defines a Lambda function and its execution environment: code package, runtime, handler, networking, and observability configuration.
-This guide focuses on five capabilities: Lambda Layers for code sharing, VPC networking for private resource access, EFS integration for persistent storage, CloudWatch logging configuration, and error handling with dead letter queues.
+The aws:lambda/function:Function resource, part of the Pulumi AWS provider, defines a Lambda function and its execution environment: code package, runtime, handler, and optional VPC placement.
+This guide focuses on four capabilities: Lambda Layers for shared dependencies, VPC networking for private resource access, EFS mounts for persistent storage, and structured logging and error handling.

-A Lambda function doesn’t stand alone.
-Real workloads depend on IAM execution roles and may reference VPC subnets, security groups, EFS file systems, or SQS/SNS resources that must exist separately.
-The examples are intentionally small and won’t run standalone.
-Combine them with your own IAM roles, networking infrastructure, and event sources.
-You’ll work with execution roles, code deployment options, VPC configuration, and logging/error handling controls.
+Lambda functions require IAM execution roles and may reference VPC subnets, security groups, EFS file systems, or CloudWatch Log Groups that must exist separately.
+The examples are intentionally small.
+Combine them with your own IAM roles, triggers, and networking infrastructure.

 Share code across functions with Lambda Layers

-Teams often extract common dependencies into Lambda Layers to reduce deployment package sizes and share code across multiple functions.
+Teams building multiple functions often extract common dependencies into Lambda Layers to reduce deployment package size and share code across functions.

 import * as pulumi from "@pulumi/pulumi";